nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `find Mac` returns `MacDonald`
 * `find fairprice` returns `NTUC Fairprice` <br>

-### Viewing a company : `view`
+### Viewing a client : `view`

-`view` displays the points of contact and transaction log of the specified company.
+`view` displays the points of contact and transaction log of the specified client.

 Format: `view INDEX`

-* Views the company at the specified `INDEX`.
+* Views the client at the specified `INDEX`.
-* The index refers to the index number shown in the displayed company list.
+* The index refers to the index number shown in the displayed client list.
 * The index **must be a positive integer** 1, 2, 3, …​

 ### Sorting the address book: `sort`